feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 **Test Time**

 Let's put the above components together.
 The model observes a state, concatenates a context vector supplied by the supervisor (currently me) and then produces a conditional policy and draws an action.
-As discussed above, a model learns to associate small distances at the index with the
+As discussed above, a model learns that small distances at an index are indexing that particular mode.
+So, to replicate this mode of behavior, we use **naught-hot vectors**, which can be represented as:

+$$\[b, 0, b, b, b]$$, where b is an arbitrary integer.
+In this example, we would be indexing mode 1, in a model with up to 5 learned modes.
+We do some evaluations around what b should be depending on the path that the maximum distance follows during training, but for our current demonstrations, we simply set **b=1**.